fcdoc/doc/en/flashduty/alter/custom_actions.md

 ---
-brief: Understand the scenarios and configuration methods for using custom operations
+brief: Understand the Usage Scenarios and Configuration Methods of Custom Operations
 ---

 # Custom Operations

 ## Usage Scenarios

-The custom operation itself is a Webhook invocation, allowing you to add custom actions for incidents across different collaboration spaces.
-You can manually trigger these actions within the incident details to facilitate swift troubleshooting or information synchronization.
+A custom operation is essentially a Webhook call.
+You can add custom operations for incidents in different collaboration spaces and manually trigger these operations in the incident details to achieve rapid troubleshooting or information synchronization.

-Common scenarios for using custom operations:
+Common Usage Scenarios for Custom Operations:
-1. **Restart Host**: When the host's memory or CPU is maxed out, trigger a restart script to quickly reboot the host.
+1. **Restart the Host**: When the host memory or CPU is full, trigger a host restart script to quickly complete the host restart.
-2. **Information-rich**: Upon incident occurrence, the system will callback your service, leveraging alert details to retrieve Tracing, Logging, and topology information.
-It will proactively call the FlashDuty Open API to update incident details, such as adding tags or setting custom fields to aid in troubleshooting.
+2. **Enrich Information**: When an incident occurs, call back your service to retrieve Tracing, Logging, and topology information based on alert details.
+Actively call the FlashDuty Open API to update the incident information, such as adding labels or setting custom fields, to assist in troubleshooting.
-3. **Rollback Changes**: If an incident is confirmed to be caused by a change, you can directly trigger a callback to your deployment platform to initiate the rollback process, thereby accelerating incident recovery.
+3. **Rollback Changes**: When an incident occurs, if it is determined that the incident is caused by a change, you can directly trigger a callback to your deployment platform to start the rollback process and speed up incident recovery.
-4. **Update Status Page**: When it is confirmed that an incident affects online services, you can trigger an update to the external Status Page to promptly notify your customers or upstream and downstream partners.
+4. **Update Status Page**: When it is determined that the incident affects online services, trigger an external Status Page update to notify your customers or upstream and downstream users in a timely manner.

 ## Configure Custom Operations

-1. Login to the console and navigate to **Integration Center > Webhook**
+1. Log in to the console and navigate to **Integration Center => Webhook**
-2. Click to add a **Custom Operation** integration
+2. Click **Add Custom Operation** Integration
 3. Configure the following information:
-- **Operation Name**, this name will be displayed as a button within the incident details.
+- **Operation Name**: This name will appear as a button in the incident details.
-- **Collaboration Spaces**, where multiple can be configured, but no more than three custom operations can be added per space.
+- **Collaboration Spaces**: You can configure multiple spaces, but each space can have up to three custom operations.
-- **Endpoint**, the HTTP(s) request address that is triggered when the custom operation button is clicked.
+- **Endpoint**: The HTTP(s) address that will be triggered when the custom operation button is clicked.
-- **Custom Headers**, the custom headers included in the request to the Endpoint.
+- **Custom Headers**: The custom message headers to be included when requesting the endpoint.
-4. Save to complete the configuration
+4. Save and complete

 After creation, you can see the operation button under [Incident Details - More Operations] in the corresponding space.
 Click the button and the system will prompt you with the operation result.
 If the operation is successful, the system will write the operation record.

 ![](https://fcdoc.github.io/img/zh/flashduty/alter/custom_actions/1.avif)

-### How to Implement Webhooks?
+### How to Implement a Webhook?

-Visit [Webhook Getting Started](https://developer.flashcat.cloud/doc-2996930) for more information.
+Go to [Webhook Get Started](https://developer.flashcat.cloud/doc-2996930) to learn more.